lightward/mechanic-tasks/docs/send-account-invites-to-all-customers-in-bulk/README.md

 Use this task to send out account invitations to all the customers you already have on file, with the push of a button.
 Optionally, filter by customer tag.

+**Note**: Account invitations are only intended to work with [classic customer accounts](https://help.shopify.com/en/manual/customers/customer-accounts/classic-customer-accounts).

-This task sends the same Shopify-powered emails that are used when sending individual customer invitations ([see Shopify's documentation](https://help.shopify.com/en/manual/customers/customer-accounts#individual-invites)), and uses the same Shopify email template.
+This task sends the same Shopify-powered emails that are used when sending individual customer invitations, and uses the same Shopify email template.
 A custom subject and message are not required, but will be included when specified.

 ## Installing this task